-- New classifications: Whenever the City establishes any new classification in (a) the bargaining unit, the City shall establish and implement a pay range and a detailed City classification specification.
+(a) New Classifications: Whenever the City establishes any new classification in the bargaining unit, the City shall establish and implement a pay range and a detailed City classification specification.
 The City shall notify the Union in writing of the official adoption of the new classification within fourteen (14) calendar days of its adoption.
 If the Union disagrees with the pay range assigned by the City, the Union may make a demand to bargain, as provided by ORS 243.698, within fourteen (14) calendar days from their receipt of said notice.
-A Union/City meeting through the provisions of Article 4.6 shall be held within fourteen (14) regular City business days from receipt of the Union request.
-If the pay dispute is unresolved after the Union/City meeting, the Union may initiate collective bargaining over the pay dispute.
+A Union/City meeting through the provisions of Article 4.6 shall be held within fourteen (14) regular City business days from receipt of the Union may initiate collective bargaining over the pay dispute.
 The provisions of Article 22 shall not be applicable to the eventual impasse of these negotiations.
-The City will treat the disputed pay range as any other pay range for the term of this contract or until negotiations result in the establishment of a different pay range, and the City will not be barred from hiring for the classification and paying the proposed pay range during the term of negotiations. - (b) Re-classification requests.: Written requests for classification review from an employee may be made to the Human Resources HR Department with a copy to their supervisor.
-Upon receipt of the written request, Human Resources HR shall time/date stamp the request and notify the employee of the received reclassification request via memo or email.
+The City will treat the disputed pay range as any other pay range for the term of this contract or until negotiations result in the establishment of a different pay range, and the City will not be barred from hiring for the classification and paying the proposed pay range during the term of negotiations.

+(b) Re-classification requests: Written requests for classification review from an employee may be made to the HR Department with a copy to their supervisor.
+Upon receipt of the written request, HR shall time/date stamp the request and notify the employee of the received reclassification request via memo or email.
 No later than sixty (60) calendar days after the request was received in HR the employees will be notified in writing as to what actions will be taken in regard to their request.
-Should a classification review determine that a reclassification of the position is necessary, any change in compensation, if warranted, will be retroactive to the first full pay period after the date the written request for review was received by the Human Resource HR Department.
+Should a classification review determine that a reclassification of the position is necessary, any change in compensation, if warranted, will be retroactive to the first full pay period after the date the written request for review was received by the HR Department.
 At the employee's request, a meeting will be scheduled with the relevant HR analyst to discuss HR's decision.
 Denial of a reclassification after review by HR is not subject to grievance.